-- A. The Commissioner is charged with ensuring compliance with this section. - B. Enforcement officers shall be authorized to serve official notices of violation of this Title.
+- A. Notwithstanding any other provision of this Title, the Nassau County Department of Health and the Nassau County Department of Consumer Affairs shall have concurrent authority to enforce this Title. - B. Enforcement officers shall be authorized to serve official notices of violation of this Title.